National Library of Venezuela

 According to their website, "The institution aspires to be an active organization in the generation of knowledge through the publication of various titles, printed or virtual, specialized or of collective interest, which are a contribution to the formation of a citizenry committed to building a better society."

 History

 In 1831 Interior Secretary Antonio Leocadio Guzmán proposed the idea of merging convent libraries and books that were previously scattered throughout the country.
-While the 1833 decree by then-president José Antonio Páez is the widely-accepted date of establishment, it wasn't until 1870 that a "solid base for the functioning of the [National Library] was established."
+While the 1833 decree by then-president José Antonio Páez is the widely accepted date of establishment, it was not until 1870 that a "solid base for the functioning of the [National Library] was established."

 In 1874 president Antonio Guzmán Blanco mandated that the collections of the convent libraries were to be delivered to the Universidad Central de Venezuela.
 These collections would ultimately be added to the National Library, then located in the university campus.

 The first printed catalog, the Catalog of the Library of the University of Caracas, was published in 1875 by Adolfo Ernst, a prominent scientist who would go on to become the director in 1876.